bagadb/bagadb.github.io/_posts/2023-07-09-my-first-post.markdown

 So the content may range from Side Projects, Entertainment recommendations or opinions, Tech stuff, Gaming and Life in general as well.. who knows?

-I plan to keep posting weekly andI already have the next post planned so see ya soon!
+I plan to keep posting weekly and I already have the next post planned so see ya soon!